jefc1111/khg-media-processor/README.md

-This is just a 'utility repo' for dealing with sets of pdfs and jpegs with poorly defined filename conventions.
+# This is a 'utility repo' for dealing with sets of pdfs and jpegs with poorly defined filename conventions.

 At time of writing this it selects all pdfs and all jpegs that do not appear to be part of a set.
 Where there appears to be a set of jpegs, it selects the jpeg which appears to be the first of the set.